 Who bears the burden of the corporate income tax?

-The burden is shared among stockholders and, unintuitively, among a broader group of workers and investors.
+The burden is shared among stockholders, workers, and all investors.

-Shareholders bear some of the corporate income tax burden, but they aren’t the only ones.
+Shareholders bear most of the corporate income tax burden, but they aren’t the only ones.
 Over time, others bear some of the burden because of a chain reaction that begins with the shareholders.

 The corporate income tax reduces shareholders’ after-tax returns, causing them to shift some of their investments out of the corporate sector.
-Shareholders will shift some investments to noncorporate (“pass-through”) businesses and some to foreign businesses not subject to the US corporate income tax.
-The shift to these other sectors lowers the after-tax return on investments in these sectors.
-The shifting of investment out of the corporate sector continues until after-tax returns—adjusted for risk—are equalized in the corporate and noncorporate sectors.
+Shareholders will shift some investments to unincorporated (“pass-through”) businesses and some to foreign investments not subject to the US corporate income tax.
+The shift to these other sectors raises the price of the associated assets until the after-tax return (adjusted for risk) on investments in these sectors is about the same as in the U.S. corporate sector.
 Thus, the corporate income tax reduces investment returns in all sectors.

-Shifting investments to foreign businesses also reduces the amount of capital (machines, equipment, structures, etc.) complementing US workers, so their productivity, and therefore their wages and other compensation, fall.
+Shifting investments to foreign assets also reduces the amount of capital (machines, equipment, structures, etc.) complementing US workers, so their productivity, and therefore their wages and other compensation, fall.

 In calculating distributional effects, the Urban-Brookings Tax Policy Center (TPC) assumes investment returns (dividends, interest, capital gains, etc.) bear 80 percent of the burden, with wages and other labor income carrying the remaining 20 percent.
-These assumptions reflect the full, long-term economic consequences of investors responding to changes in the corporate income tax, such as rate changes.
+However, TPC assumes that changes that affect normal returns to capital, such as changes in depreciation rules and other timing changes, are borne 50 percent by labor and 50 percent by all capital.
+These assumptions reflect TPC’s best estimate of the full, long-term economic consequences of investors responding to changes in the corporate income tax.

 Congressional Budget Office.
 2018.
 “The Distribution of Household Income, 2014.”
 Washington, DC: Congressional Budget Office.